Tag Archives: Culture

 Busing made my life plummet from bad to worse.
 I attended Miami Shores Middle School, a predominantly white school where kids commonly called Hispanics “spics.”

-To make matters worse for me, my grandma—unpretentious and a bit old-fashioned— insisted I wear dresses to school past my knees, even though other girls wore the trendy mini-skirts and mini-dresses.
+To make matters worse for me, my grandma—unpretentious and a bit old-fashioned—insisted that I wear dresses to school past my knees, even though other girls wore the trendy mini-skirts and mini-dresses.
 Almost all my clothes were second-hand, and at eleven years old—going on twelve—that bothered me.

 “Grandma, this isn’t what the girls wear nowadays!”
 I groaned.